 As you cross the stage, our graduation photographer, GradImages, will take a posed picture of you and a posed picture of you and President Dorman.
-At this time, your guests may also quickly take pictures of you on stage.
+At this time, your guests may also quickly take pictures and videos of you on stage.
 As you exit the stage, GradImages will take a group picture of you and your guests.
 GradImages will provide proofs to you at the email address on your reservation form approximately one week after the ceremony.

 Pictures on campus

 We hope you will take advantage of the days between receiving your regalia order and commencement to take pictures on our beautiful Milledgeville campus.
 As you do, please be respectful and environmentally conscious by not leaving confetti, glitter, or other debris behind after your photo shoot.